shasha9/Hadoop-MapReduce/README.md

 # 10. Hadoop Log Processing :
 Since it is a Map only task it includes only mapper and a driver to process access logs.
 It finds the n.o of Hits per Image format on a particular site.

-# 11. Hadoop Custom Partitoner :
+# 11. Hadoop Custom Partitioner :
-Implementing a custom partitioner helps us customising partitoners according to the requirement of the user and storing customised data in different Reducers.
+Implementing a custom partitioner helps us customising partitioners according to the requirement of the user and storing customised data in different Reducers.